What are noradrenergic agents?

 What does noradrenergic therapy involve?

 This therapy involves taking oral medicine on a daily basis.
-The specific medicine and dosage depends on the child’s needs.
+The specific medicine and dosage depends on an individual child’s needs.

-A psychiatrist or other specialist doctor should monitor the child who’s taking the medicine.
-The child needs regular appointments with this specialist.
+A psychiatrist or other specialist doctor should monitor the child taking these medicines.
+The child will need regular appointments with this specialist.

 Does noradrenergic therapy help autistic children?